-It is true that “one person’s garbage is another’s treasure,” as Beth's obsession with thrift stores proves.
+It is true that “one person’s garbage is another’s treasure,” as my obsession with thrift stores proves.

 But with Mother Nature, the greater reality is that one animal’s pest is another being’s nourishment; the literal shit produced from one is the next’s food source.
 I pick worms off of the kale to feed to the turkeys, the goats eat the plants the cattle will not touch.
 Chicken shit fertilizes the garden (and if you want to get into it, so does human pee) and cattle poop is the perfect nursery for flies laying eggs.
 We learn this lesson in books and by watching movies – but to see it in action makes you really stop and question our reaction to the world around us.
 If ragweed is a nightmare when trying to grow corn but is a delicious and nutritious treat for cows, why fight it with herbicides instead of feeding it to cows?
 If invasive species like multiflora rose and asian honeysuckle are plants high in protein content, why do we spend countless hours mowing and spraying, trying to kill it, when goats can be raised on it and produce meat?